Bilingual Case Management Intern (Academic Year)

 After training, the intern will meet with clients daily, fielding a variety of concerns.
 Through supervision, interns will learn interview and assessment skills, conduct occasional home visits, gain an understanding of community resources, provide referral information and take steps towards maturity as a professional helper.
 Interns are responsible for advocating for clients and will provide emotional support, budgeting assistance, and other wrap around services.
 Interns will learn and perform reporting for department performance evaluation and grant requirements.
 The intern will assist Puente’s case managers in providing information, referrals and advocacy to navigate community services and will work with case managers and clients to resolve current problems and plan for the household’s long-term stability.

 The intern will gain valuable knowledge of the issues confronting immigrant families, the working poor, those who are attempting to move from welfare to work, and the social institutions (government, religious, business), which most impact these populations.
 The intern will receive experience in the over-all working of a Christian, community-based social service ministry and gain valuable knowledge working with a culturally and ethnically diverse population of youth and staff.

-BA or MA student in social work, education, sociology, Spanish, psychology, missions or Christian education fields.
+MA or MSW student in social work, education, sociology, Spanish, psychology, missions or Christian education fields.
 Bilingual (Spanish/English) language skills required.
 Must have a heart for working cross-culturally and embrace the theology of service to the vulnerable.
 Outreach seeks interns that demonstrate sensitivity to the needs of low-income and diverse populations who also support OCM’s Statement of Mission & Faith.